DJLax5/WinTestTGBot/README.md

 - Intensive logging.
 A log file is created and basically all actions are logged.
 This is great for debugging and identifying misbehaving users.
 - Protected.
 As Telegram bots are public, new users need to authenticate themselfs before they can send/receive messages from your Win-Test stations.

+### Improvements
+Some possible future improvements:
+- Currently only the OPON / OPOFF commands are registered to detect the current OP.
+There are more Win-Test messages we could evaluate.
+- Currently only messages to all stations are read/sent.
+Message to a single station could be implemented.

 ## How-To Setup
 You can easily run your own instance of this bot.
 You'll need: